Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 XGBoost Model Performance
 -----------

-We now assess the performance of the three XGBoost models.
-First we make a ROC Curve, assessed via 10-Fold CV.
+We now assess the performance of the three XGBoost models, beginning with a ROC curve evaluated using 10-fold cross-validation.

 .. code-block:: python